gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

 \indent There are two other model components of possible interest in this model.
-The slope of 0.984 for *Min.Temp* suggests that for a 1$^\circ F$ increase in *Minimum Temperature*, we expect a 0.984 inch change in the mean *Snow Depth*, after controlling for *Elevation* and *Max.Temp* at the sites.
-Similarly, the slope of 1.243 for the *Max.Temp* suggests that for a 1$^\circ F$ increase in *Maximum Temperature*, we expect a 1.243 inch change in the mean *Snow Depth*, holding *Elevation* and *Min.Temp* constant.
+The slope of 0.984 for *Min.Temp* suggests that for a 1$^\circ F$ increase in *Minimum Temperature*, we estimate a 0.984 inch change in the mean *Snow Depth*, after controlling for *Elevation* and *Max.Temp* at the sites.
+Similarly, the slope of 1.243 for the *Max.Temp* suggests that for a 1$^\circ F$ increase in *Maximum Temperature*, we estimate a 1.243 inch change in the mean *Snow Depth*, holding *Elevation* and *Min.Temp* constant.
 Note that there are a variety of ways to note that each term in an
 MLR is only a particular value given the other variables in the model.
-We can use words such as "holding the other variables constant" or "after adjusting for the other variables" or "in a model with...".
+We can use words such as "holding the other variables constant" or "after adjusting for the other variables" or "in a model with..." or "for observations with similar values of the other variables but a difference of 1 unit in the predictor..".
 The main point is to find words that reflect that this single slope coefficient might be different if we had a different overall model and the only way to interpret it is conditional on the other model components.